12 Summarising and comparing clustering results

 Project

 Most of the time your data will not neatly separate into clusters, but partitioning it into groups of similar observations can still be useful.
 In this case our toolbox will be useful in comparing and contrasting different methods, understanding to what extend a cluster mean can describe the observations in the cluster, and also how the boundaries between clusters have been drawn.
-To explore this we will use survey data that examines the risk taking behavior of tourists.
-The data was collected in Australia in 2015 (Hajibaba et al., 2016) and includes six types of risks (recreational, health, career, financial, safety and social) with responses on a scale from 1 (never) to 5 (very often).
-You can download the data from risk_MSA.rds .
+To explore this we will use survey data that examines the risk taking behavior of tourists, this is the risk_MSA data, see the Appendix for details.

 1. We first examine the data in a grand tour.
 Do you notice that each variable was measured on a discrete scale?